damalis/full-stack-apache2-fat-free-for-everyone-with-docker-compose/README.md

 ### Website

-You should see the "Wordpress installation" page in your browser.
-If not, please check if your PHP installation satisfies WordPress's requirements.
+You should see the "Hello, world!" page in your browser.
+If not, please check if your PHP installation satisfies Fat-Free's requirements.

 ```
 https://example.com